-Brit thesp Celia Imrie makes her U.S. stage debut as a well-heeled small-town Englishwoman whose fragile peace of mind crumbles when her son becomes the prime suspect in the suicide bombing of a Jewish restaurant in London.
+Brit thesp Celia Imrie (“Calendar Girls”) makes her U.S. stage debut as a well-heeled small-town Englishwoman whose fragile peace of mind crumbles when her son becomes the prime suspect in the suicide bombing of a Jewish restaurant in London.
 Imrie gives an affecting, tempered portrayal of “Unsuspecting Susan” in Stewart Permutt’s darkly comic work, whose structural parameters can’t wholly provide for the complexity of the distressing, present-day subject matter.

 In a pleated skirt and pearls, mild-mannered Susan fills us in on the daily players and gossip in her village life.
 But what quickly emerges as the dishiest dirt and her most consuming preoccupation is the psychological instability of son Simon, now in his early 30s and living in London with an Egyptian roommate.

 Susan’s speedy singsong delivery and the script’s shuffle between Simon’s premorbid despair and the goings-on of his mother’s drama club, barely pausing for breath, clue us in to the woman’s denial, as well as the deep well of her loneliness and loss.

 As the plot thickens, we watch with regret as sirens blare and two nonspeaking police officers ransack Susan’s house, leaving her with the material remains of Simon’s childhood in three boxes marked “evidence.”
 We feel for Susan as she is thrust into a governmental terror investigation, neighbors turn on her and her house is vandalized.
 But the issues explored are too intricate and diffuse to be handled in this purely narrative structure.
 The heart-racing, pulse-jumping, visceral reactions called for here never fully materialize.